adrienpayong/Legal-Case-Document-Summarization-Extractive-and-Abstractive-Methods-and-their-Evaluation/README.md

 **Segment-wise Evaluation (Tables 6, 7)**: None of the methods performs well across all segments, and fine-tuning generally improves perfor- mance.
 Interestingly, though Legal-LED performs poorly with respect to document-wide ROUGE scores, it shows better performance in segment-wise evaluation – it gives the best performance in the FAC and ARG segments of IN-Ext and in 2 out of the 3 segments of UK-Abs.
-Overall performance on long legal case docu-
+Overall performance on long legal case documents:
-ments: